 We take another careful look at all of the information about your coverage request.
-We check to see if we were following all the rules when we said No to your request.
+We check that we were following all the rules when we said No to your request.
 We may contact you or your doctor or other prescriber to get more information.
 The reviewer will be someone who did not make the original coverage decision.